ArixZajicek/booru-bg/README.md

 The config.json file has two sections, outlined below.
 Most all values are optional, but you must specify a `url` in either the default set values or in each set individually.

 ### Global Configs
-Typically, config.json would include a `globalCfg` object with a `blacklist` array, `rootDir`, and `defaults` object.
+Typically, config.json would include a `globalCfg` object.
 Each option is shown with its default value (the value that will be used if the property does not exist).

 `"blacklist": []` - An array of tags to filter out from ALL sets, assuming the set does not have `"ignoreBlacklist": true`.